 The last thing that he did before he went off to war was to go rabbiting with his ferret.
 Instead of a rabbit a stoat shot out of the rabbit hole and was caught, killed and made into a memorial.
 It was an unusual event which could have been a memorial of his last day as a free man if he had not come home but instead it was kept as a tribute to the fact that he returned to a long contented life in his beloved fields.

 A dark, scruffy, leather bound book, almost empty, with a list of horses names and equipment hand written in the front was kept in the top drawer of the sideboard.

 He worked with shire horses all his life and his job at the front was to look after the horses who pulled the field guns belonging to his battalion.
 He would have hated seeing the horses afraid and in dire need of better food and standing.
-The horse lads of his generation treated their draught horses like Ferraris, fine tuning their diet, treating their ailments and blocking up stable draughts to prevent pneumonia.
+The horse lads of his generation treated their draft horses like Ferraris, fine tuning their diet, treating their ailments and blocking up stable drafts to prevent pneumonia.
 The British shires didn’t stand up to the horrors of war at all well.
 That book, the last record book that he was given really should have been handed in but it was kept as a tribute to them.

 Postcards and photographs sitting in the bottom of an old Victorian writing box with only the briefest of messages written on the back.

 Baby Edie’s initial with a row of kisses next to it.
 An embroidered bunch of flowers, “Just a pc to let you know that I am still alive.”
 A description of baby Edie pulling a face as she ate a segment of orange that she had been given, a tiny moment of real life that he was told simply because it was happening there and then.
 My grandparents were not writers, used to expressing their feelings in words, so most of what they wanted to say had to be read between the lines.